Create a Killer Resume and Cover Letter

 “What Else Can I Do to Improve My Resume?”

 Keep it simple and let your record speak for itself.
 Don’t use any long and glittery descriptions as that would be tantamount to blowing your own horn.
-Use a standard font type size 11 and limit any decorative page aspects.
+Use a standard font type size of 11 and limit any decorative page aspects.
 You can also research keywords in the particular field you are interested in and tailor your resume to reflect such skills.

 5 Resume Writing Books You Should Read